GanchrowScientific/gs-redis-atomic-data-loader/README.md

 ## Okay?
 What on Earth are you talking about?

-Well ladies, with just a simple Javascript Object, the gs-redis-atomic-data-loader does the rest for you
+Well persons, with just a simple Javascript Object, the gs-redis-atomic-data-loader does the rest for you

 Behold!
 The result: